-Phu Thuong Primary School - Situated in the Tay Go district, Php Thuong is one of many public schools in Hanoi.
+Phu Thuong Primary School - Situated in the Tay Go district, Phu Thuong is one of many public schools in Hanoi.
 There are around 1,200 children aged between 6 and 11 years old that attend every day.
-Out of a total of 40 teachers, only 2 are able to speak fluently in English and with class sizes being on average 50 students, there is simply not enough resources to ensure everyone receives a proper education.
+Out of a total of 40 teachers, only 2 are able to speak fluently in English and with class sizes consisting of an average of 50 students, there is simply not enough resources to ensure everyone receives a proper education.

 Pascal Secondary School - Pascal Secondary School is located in a suburban area of Hanoi that has limited access to modern and qualified teaching institutes.
-Established in 2010. the school teachers to around 150 students aged between 11 and 15 years old.
-There aim is to create and provide a friendly and inspiring learning environment for all of the community in this disadvantaged area.
-Although the children do have some English knowledge, they often ave poor pronunciation due to their lack of contact with native speakers.
+Established in 2010, the school teaches around 150 students aged between 11 and 15 years old.
+Their aim is to create and provide a friendly and inspiring learning environment for all of the community in this disadvantaged area.
+Although the children do have some English knowledge, they often have poor pronunciation due to their lack of contact with native speakers.
 There is a keen focus to learn English for these older pupils to enable them to develop in the future and improve their communication skills which will help them to acquire later employment.